Petre P. Negulescu: Rise to prominence

 Negulescu rose to full professor in 1896, in spite of not having a doctorate; he benefited from Maiorescu's influence and intrigues.
 Maiorescu preferred him over Rădulescu-Motru, who had parted with mainline Junimism.
 Counteracting the anti-Junimists, Negulescu and Antonescu gave full support to Dragomirescu, when the latter presented his candidature for a professorship in Bucharest.
 Meanwhile, Negulescu had a personal conflict with philologist Ilie Bărbulescu, intervening to have him denied employment at Iași.
 His teaching and research were supplemented by articles he wrote for various magazines, including Convorbiri Literare (of which he became an editor in 1895), Arhiva Societății Științifice și Literare, and Revista Română Politică și Literară.
 The latter review was largely under his control, and marked his distancing from the Cultural League, publishing critical articles by Ovid Densusianu.

 According to biographer Eugen Lovinescu, Negulescu was a monotonous intellectual, among the handful of students who lived up to Maiorescu's demand for "absolute fidelity" and "moral servitude".
 Eventually, Maiorescu even persuaded his pupil to consider marrying into a better-off family, and to renounce his "sickly romanticism".
 For a while in 1898, he was engaged to Mariette Dabija, the owner of a large country estate.
 Abandoning such plans, Negulescu remained a recluse and "pedantic" teetotaler, also noted for his aversion to smoking.
+Ultimately, in September 1909, aged almost 39, he married the 19-year-old Elisabeta Zoe-Julia Mandrea in Sinaia.
+The daughter of a wealthy industrialist and property owner, it is likely that the Maiorescus introduced the couple, especially as her uncle Nicolae was a founding member of Junimea, close friends with Petre P. Carp and Maiorescu.
+Six months earlier, she had been engaged to marry the engineer son of another wealthy businessman.
+Her dowry included two properties in Dâmbovița County: an estate in Bolovani and ten hectares in Braniștea, along with a villa in Sinaia, jewelry, objets d’art, silverware, porcelain, crystal, furniture and a trousseau.